DIY Stenciled Coffee Table

 To protect your new stenciled wonder from scratches or spills, apply two coats of water-based polyurethane.
 Pro tip: Don’t shake the polyurethane before opening, instead take a popsicle stick and gently stir it.
 Shaking it will cause bubbles that can be seen on your finished stenciled piece.

 With a wood finishing pad, gently apply the polyurethane onto the table.
 Glide the pad horizontally across the table making sure there are no bubbles or bumps.
 The biggest mistake when applying polyurethane is thinking that multiple thin coats will cover the table more effectively.
 In reality, two thick coats of polyurethane will cover the table completely and help to prevent damage in the future.
 Allow the table to sit for at least twenty-four hours before using it!

 Check out our video to see the process in action:

 Take a look at your one of a kind stenciled accent piece!
 Who wouldn’t want this stunning table in their house?
 Can’t get enough of Cutting Edge Stencils:

 - Check out our Cutting Edge Stencils Facebook Pageto see our beautiful customer photos and interact with the people who created them.

-- Buy our Furniture Stencils for your next stencil project, and browse our other wonderful stencil designs.
+- Buy our Furniture Stencils or Wall Stencils for your next stencil project, and browse our other wonderful stencil designs.

 - Follow us on Instagram and Pinterest and share your designs using #CuttingEdgeStencils.
 We love seeing your projects!